 Your home has more space than you think - it’s just hiding from you.

 There are plenty of valuable voids that can be put to good use if you know where to look, says Joanna Thornhill, interiors stylist and author of Insta Style for your Living Space.

 "Gaps above wardrobes and cupboards can always be put to good use, especially if you have high ceilings," she says.
 "And spaces under beds and sofas can also be useful spots for storage."

 "Use baskets or even vintage suitcases to stash extra items away and pull out easily.
 Even if they’re visible, they’ll still look good so won’t compromise your style."

-Whoever thought of these no-damage cute little shelves is a genius.
 Floating shelves make a room feel more spacious, and take up less space than floor-standing bookcases or units.

 While they may not be able to store heavy items, they're the perfect place to pop plants, candles, books or things you want to display.
-And they look good too.

 If you live in a studio flat or an open-plan space, using storage can be a brilliant trick to create the illusion of a divide between areas where walls may be lacking.

 "A free-standing, open-backed shelving unit can be a great way to divide a space without preventing the flow of light," says Joanna.

 "Alternatively, position a solid cupboard as a room divider and treat its back as a ‘wall’ by painting it or even using it to hang pictures or wallpaper (especially useful if you’re not allowed to decorate your space itself)."